Last Updated on February 27, 2025 by Leah Hall

 If you don’t have Mezan, use a Jamaican rum for that bit of molasses flavor.

-It’s also used a lot in baking and boozy desserts.
-Because it’s overproof, of course we had to set it on fire in our Skull Mug from Stroh.
+Stroh Rum is overproof, so we set it on fire in our Skull Mug from Stroh.

-The Lemon extract lights really easily, and the way you get sparks is by dashing some grated cinnamon on the top.
+We used Lemon Extract to light the lime half.
+The Lemon extract lights easily, and you get sparks by dashing some grated cinnamon on top.
 Now, if you do this, please do it carefully, and not around anywhere that you will set anything on fire.
 We are (semi) professionals!
 But, we hope you at least enjoy the fun pictures!
+Feel free to garnish with a cinnamon stick instead.

 Cheers, and hope you try this tasty tropical cocktail!